neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 In a typical neuroscience experiment, data collection sessions begin by creating the folder for the current *subject* (e.g. mouse, rat) and current *session*.

-The command `make-folders` can be used automatically create standardised folder trees (see [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) for details on the standardisation scheme).
+The command `make-folders` can be used to automatically create standardised folder trees (see [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) for details on the standardisation scheme).